adaltas/node-nikita/packages/docker/src/tools/execute.coffee.md

     schema =
       type: 'object'
+      allOf: [
+        $ref: '#/definitions/docker'
+      ,
         properties:
-        'boot2docker':
-          $ref: '#/properties/docker/properties/boot2docker'
-        'compose':
-          $ref: '#/properties/docker/properties/compose'
-        'machine':
-          $ref: '#/properties/docker/properties/machine'
           'bash':
             type: ['boolean', 'string']
             description: '''
             Serialize the command into a file and execute it with bash.
             '''
-        # 'rootdir':
-        #   type: 'string'
-        #   description: '''
-        #   Path to the mount point corresponding to the root directory, required
-        #   if the "arch_chroot" option is activated.
-        #   '''
           'command':
             oneOf: [
               type: 'string'
             ,
               typeof: 'function'
             ]
             description: '''
             String, Object or array; Command to execute.
 A value provided as a function is interpreted as an action and will be called by forwarding the config object.
 The result is the expected to be the command to execute.
             '''
           'cwd':
             type: 'string'
             description: '''
             Current working directory from where to execute the command.
             '''
           'code':
             type: 'array'
             default: [0]
             items:
               type: 'integer'
             description: '''
             Expected code(s) returned by the command, int or array of int, default to 0.
             '''
           'docker':
+            $ref: '#/definitions/docker'
+        ,
+          $ref: 'module://@nikitajs/core/lib/actions/execute'
+      ]
+      required: ['command']
+      # Note, we can't use additionalProperties properties with anyOf for now,
+      # from the doc: "There are some proposals to address this in the next
+      # version of the JSON schema specification."
+      # additionalProperties: false
+      definitions:
+        'docker':
           type: 'object'
+          description: '''
+          Isolate all the parent configuration properties into a docker property, used when providing and cascading a docker configuration at a global scale.
+          '''
           properties:
             'boot2docker':
               type: 'boolean'